JEFH507/org-chart-goose-orchestrator/README.md

 - ✅ Admin dashboard (CSV upload, profile management, user assignment)
 - ✅ Complete demo environment (17 Docker containers, fully operational)

-## What I'm Asking From the Goose Community
+## What I'm Asking From the goose Community

 **Feedback and Collaboration:**

-1. **Architecture Review**: Does this approach make sense for enterprise Goose orchestration?
+1. **Architecture Review**: Does this approach make sense for enterprise goose orchestration?
 What am I missing or overcomplicating?

 2. **Privacy Guard as Extension?**: Should Privacy Guard be:
    - A standalone MCP extension (packaged separately, users install it)
-   - Part of Goose core (upstreamed with configuration options)
+   - Part of goose core (upstreamed with configuration options)
    - Kept separate as infrastructure (proxy model makes it tool-agnostic)

 3. **Agent Mesh vs A2A Protocol**: I built a custom HTTP-based agent coordination system.
 Should I: